algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 | Create the test specification|  - Create the test plan <br> - Create test cases <br> - Review the test cases|- 32 hours <br> - 24 hours <br> - 8 hours
 |Execute the test cases| - Build up the test environment <br> - Execute the test cases <br> - Review test execution result|- 8 hours <br> - 80 hours <br> - 80 hours
 |Report the bug| - Create bug reports <br> - Report bug to the team| - 8 hours <br> - 80 hours

+At the end of the project with this estimation, we will have spent 336 hours on the QA's part for this project. <br>

 ## 7. Test deliverables